Vapor Barrier Installation in Portland, OR

 Before

-Before vapor barrier installation: bare soil and debris in a neglected Portland crawl space with no ground cover
+Before vapor barrier installation: bare, saturated soil with water pooled across a Portland crawl space that has no ground cover at all

 After